Our Digital Cafes

 Our network is vital in helping the residents of York get online.
 With many services and support information moving online, our service is hugely beneficial in helping people to get online.

-With Digital Cafes running in Tang Hall, Chapelfields, Heworth and Huntington, face-to-face digital inclusion support is getting even more local for York residents.
+With Digital Cafes running in Tang Hall, Chapelfields, Heworth, Huntington, New Earswick, and in the York City Centre, face-to-face digital inclusion support is getting even more local for York residents.

 All volunteers must be 16+ and live in the city of York or surrounding areas.
 You do not need to be an expert in IT, but we do ask that you have basic IT knowledge (you're able to operate a PC/Laptop, install updates, use basic software).